green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 Docker provides a great installation help on their website that will probably be more up to date than this readme: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

-However, we provide here what we used in on our Ubuntu system, but be sure to double check on the official website.
-Especially if you are not running Ubuntu.
+However, we provide here what we used in on our systems, but be sure to double check on the official website.
+Especially if you are running a different distribution.

 ### Base install

+{{< tabs groupId="docker">}}
+{{% tab name="Ubuntu" %}}
 ```bash
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg && \
 echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null && \